Amalkrishnagit/VSD-Squadron-Mini-RISC-V-based-Research-internship-Program/README.md

 <details>
-<summary>Now, let's analyse each instruction one by one present in Reram model application</summary>
+<summary>Now, let's analyse each instruction one by one present in model application</summary>

 ### 1) `addiw a5, a5, 1`
 * This is an I-type instruction used for adding an immediate value to a register.